What Should We Expect for Gold Prices in 2016?

 i) According to the Case Shiller CAPE PE Ratio, the S&P 500 is overvalued by around 63%.
 The ratio is currently at 26.18; that means that for every $1.00 of earnings a company makes, investors are happy to fork over $26.18.
 The last time the ratio was this high was in 1929 (enter the Great Depression) and 1999 (watch the dot-com bubble burst).
 (Source: Yale University, last accessed July 22, 2015.)

-The Warren Buffet Indicator has only been higher once since 1950; in 1999 when it stood at an eye-watering 153.6%.
+The Warren Buffett Indicator has only been higher once since 1950; in 1999 when it stood at an eye-watering 153.6%.
 It only stood at 108% before the housing bubble burst in 2008.

 When the broader stock market experiences a real sustained correction, investors will flock back into gold.